mawkee/witch-doctor/README.md

 ## Register

-Witch Doctor provides a method to register interfaces, implementation, injection type, instance args and container name.
+**Witch Doctor** provides a structured method to register interfaces, implementations, injection types, constructor arguments, and container scopes.

-- The interface and implementation inheritance will be checked and will raise a TypeError if was some issue.
-- The injection type will be checked and will raise a TypeError if was some issue.
-There are two types the singleton and factory types, the singleton will return the same instance for all injection and the factory will return a new instance for each injection.
-- If no values was giving will not pass the args to the class constructor.
-- The container name will segregate the injections by scopes.
+* It validates the inheritance relationship between the interface and implementation.
+If there’s a mismatch, a `TypeError` is raised.
+* The injection type is also validated and must be either `"singleton"` or `"factory"`.

+  * `"singleton"` returns the same instance on every injection.
+  * `"factory"` creates a new instance for each injection.
+    An invalid type will raise a `TypeError`.
+* If no arguments are provided, the constructor will be called without parameters.
+* The `container_name` allows you to isolate dependency registrations by scope, enabling multi-context injection.

 ```python
 class WitchDoctor: